About B.C.'s Prosecution Service

 British Columbia’s Prosecution Service contributes to the protection of society by conducting or supervising prosecutions and appeals in all levels of courts fairly, impartially, effectively and respectfully, on behalf of the whole community.

-The Criminal Justice Branch is governed by seven fundamental principles in its exercise of prosecutorial discretion:
+The BC Prosecution Service is governed by seven fundamental principles in its exercise of prosecutorial discretion:

 - Fairness - We act with fairness and impartiality in our pursuit of justice.

 - Independence - We perform our public service without regard to improper influence or interference.